Broome to Katherine – The Land

 Notice how the vegetation changes with each new landform.
 There are many endemic species here including in the classic Australian genera of Acacia, Eucalyptus and Melaleuca.
 The most distinctive tree is of course the Boab (Adansonia gregorii) which is long lived (perhaps over 1000 years), a valuable food source for Aboriginal people (fruit pulp) and very hardy.
 One giant was taken to Kings Park in Perth in 2008 and is doing very well in its new home.

-Further information on Australia’s Tropical Savannahs is available at www.savanna.org.au and you can find out about some of the natural resource management issues on the Northern Territory Natural Resource Management website.
+Find further information on some of the natural resource management issues on the Northern Territory Natural Resource Management website.